TOP5 Things Sex has in common with the Summer Olympics

 Doesn’t that sound wonderful?

-But sex is also dangerous.
+It is!
+Sex is wonderful, but sex is also dangerous.
 And the risk inherent in such a vulnerable act of intimacy is why God made sexual intercourse for the lifetime covenant of marriage.

 Want more help in understanding human sexuality and your sex drive in particular?
-Check out our Hot Topic page dedicated to SEX!
+Check out our Hot Topic page dedicated to understanding SEX!

 Enjoyed the format of this TOP Things Sex has in Common with… post?
 There’s more!